YANG-DB/yang-db/docs/info/components/catalog.md

 Strong typing is important, because without that, we get the least common denominator of generic property-bags being stored in the metadata store which makes it impossible for programmatic consumers of metadata to process metadata with any guarantee of backwards compatibility.

-In the metadata model graph, we will use a terminology of Entity Types, Aspects, and Relationships to describe a graph with default three kinds of entities: Datasets, Users, and Groups.
+In the metadata model graph, we will use a terminology of Entity Types, Relationships and Aspects.
+The basic knowledge which is used to describe a graph with default types of high level entities: Datasets, Roles, and Groups.
-Different aspects such as Ownership, Physical-Schema, Profile can be attached to these entities for different concerns which results in relationships being created between these entity types.
+Different aspects such as Ownership, Physical-Schema, Profile & so on can be attached to these entities for different concerns which results in relationships being created between these entity types.

-This is a property graph entity model based topology which is both generic to allow any general purpose domain semantic and can also evolve freely without any constraints.
+This topology is represented in practice using a property graph that is both generic to allow any general purpose domain semantic and can also evolve freely without (almost) any constraints.

 The basic element of this topology are entities and relations which are labeled with some kind of type identification.
 These elements also have properties that represent the fields of these domain elements.